ac-he/COS389-SkipBo/README.md

 # COS389-SkipBo
  Skip-Bo Game for COS389 Artificial Intelligence (Spring 2023)

 Can be run as either a console app or a JavaFX app.

-Will eventually include the option to play against an AI opponent.
+As a JavaFX app, the user has the opportunity to play against an AI opponent.